Boost your business with customer reviews

-How customer reviews can boost your Google ranking, conversion rates, and revenue.
+Why online customer reviews are crucial for your Google ranking, conversion rates, and revenue.

 How do customer reviews affect Google rankings and conversion rates?

-With improvements in revenue come boosts in online visibility, too.
-Aggregating your reviews and ratings from different platforms and displaying them on your organic Google search listing (Google star rating) is an effective way to quickly communicate your customer satisfaction levels and generate trust in potential customers.
+Aggregating your reviews and ratings from different platforms and displaying them on your Google search listing (Google star rating) is an effective way to quickly communicate your customer satisfaction levels and generate trust.

 Charles Lazarus (*1923), entrepreneur, Founder of Toys'R'Us